 Arrange them visually.
 See what sticks.
 A name like Indira Sky might come from combining Indian heritage and a love of astronomy.

-Vision boards are low stakes but high reward.
+Vision boards are low-stakes but high-reward.
 Plus, they get your partner involved in a tactile way.

-8. Use Anonymous Baby Name Forums
+8. Use Anonymous Baby Name Forums Freely

 Yes, anonymous baby name chatrooms are your secret weapon.
 Unlike social media where friends and family will judge you harshly (or too politely), anonymous forums give real, unfiltered reactions.